JoeDRowan/PowerShell_Random/README.md

 # PowerShellProject1
 Random

-Temp testing project in PowerShell and GiutHub and Visual Studio
+Test project in PowerShell and GitHub and Visual Studio